awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

 By default, the size of the warm pool is calculated as the difference between the Auto Scaling group's maximum capacity and its desired capacity\.
 For example, if the desired capacity of your Auto Scaling group is 6 and the maximum capacity is 10, the size of your warm pool will be 4 when you first set up the warm pool and the pool is initializing\.
 To specify the warm pool's maximum capacity separately, set a value for maximum prepared capacity that is greater than the current capacity of the group\.
 When you set a value for maximum prepared capacity, the size of the warm pool is calculated as the difference between the maximum prepared capacity and the current desired capacity of the group\.
 For example, if the desired capacity of your Auto Scaling group is 6, if the maximum capacity is 10, and if the maximum prepared capacity is 8, the size of your warm pool will be 2 when you first set up the warm pool and the pool is initializing\.
 You might only need to use the maximum prepared capacity option when working with large Auto Scaling groups to manage the cost benefits of having a warm pool\.
 For example, an Auto Scaling group with 1,000 instances, a maximum capacity of 1,500 \(to provide extra capacity for emergency traffic spikes\), and a warm pool of 100 instances might help you achieve your goals better than keeping 500 instances reserved for future use inside the warm pool\.

+**Minimum warm pool size**
+Consider using the minimum size setting to statically set the minimum number of instances to maintain in the warm pool\.
+There is no minimum size set by default\.

 **Warm pool instance state**
 You can keep instances in the warm pool in one of three states: `Stopped`, `Running`, or `Hibernated`\.
 Keeping instances in a `Stopped` state is an effective way to minimize costs\.
 With stopped instances, you pay only for the volumes that you use and the Elastic IP addresses attached to the instances\.